 When you support Inspirus Credit Union, you support Washington schools.
 Our charitable giving benefits education, and we offer free financial seminars to help school employees and students make the most of their money.

 We bring your accounts to you 24 hours a day, wherever you are:

 Your deposits are federally insured to $250,000 through the NCUA (the credit union equivalent of FDIC).

-We're proud to give back a portion of our net earnings each year to Washington's education community.
+We're proud to give back each year to Washington's education community.

 This sign hung from our very first branch, back when we were called Seattle Teachers’ Credit Union, located in the heart of downtown Seattle.